RapidEdwin08/rott-darkwar-plus/README.md

 ## REFERENCES
 **[rottZIPmain]:** ZIP the ENTIRE GAME Rise Of The Triad Dark War
+Script Creates rott-darkwar.ZIP @INSTALL for you if ALL FILEs are found
 *eg. [rott-darkwar.zip]:* DARKWAR.RTL + DARKWAR.RTC + DARKWAR.WAD + REMOTE1.RTS

 **[rottZIPmod]:** ZIP 0nly the M0D File(s)